dknSEN/ColorPicker/README.md

 <h2>📜About the Project</h2>

-You can use them to;
+You can use it with;
   <ul>
     <li>CTRL + B</li>
   </ul>